 2.)
 Business makes a payment for any Payout Date identified in Exhibit B that when taken cumulatively with all other payments, is less than the sum of all previous estimated paybacks prior to such Payout Date plus 50% of the current estimated payback for such Payout Date,

 4.)
-Business does not provide payment, in full, for invoiced or reported sales for any Sales Period or Inventory Report within five business days after the corresponding Payment Due Date set forth in Exhibit B or once the payment term has elapsed after the report is made if the Co-Op has passed its estimated Completion Date, or
+Business does not provide payment, in full, for invoiced or reported sales for any Sales Period or Inventory Report within fourteen days after the corresponding Payment Due Date set forth in Exhibit B or once the payment term has elapsed after the report is made if the Co-Op has passed its estimated Completion Date, or

 5.)
 If KF has not received the Total Payout Amount with fourteen days after the Completion Date.